 An electric flame scallop, also called disco clam, hides in one of the crevices of the Tulamben drop-off, very nice to observe for those who know where to find it!

-Lucky divers will also sometimes spot humphead parrotfish, reef sharks, turtles and Napoleon wrasses.
+Lucky divers will also sometimes spot bumphead parrotfish, reef sharks, turtles, and Napoleon wrasses.